Project LightSpeed: How Facebook shrunk Messenger down by 75%

 According to Chuang’s colleague Mike Arndt, the design rationalization involved creating templates that imposed consistency on the Messenger experience wherever possible, with some degree of customization available for special circumstances.
 “When you see a four-in-one or eight-in-one screwdriver, you know how to handle screws,” he says by way of comparison.
 “But every once in awhile, there’s a flathead or a Phillips or a hex bolt.”

 All of this effort didn’t just demand careful coordination among Messenger staffers at Facebook’s Menlo Park headquarters and satellite offices in Seattle, New York, and London.
 Facebook employees outside the Messenger organization—for instance, those responsible for the payment and Marketplace features—also had to buy in and update their work.
-“There’s like 40 different partner teams actually that most of us are not even aware of,” says Kesavasam.
+“There’s like 40 different partner teams actually that most of us are not even aware of,” says Kesavasamy.

 Along with weeding out instances of repetition, Facebook was careful not to invent new solutions to problems that had already been solved.
 It even un-invented some solutions it had built in the past.
 As Messenger had expanded its capabilities over the years, engineers had stuffed it full of custom microservices that talked directly to servers.
 That’s a typical development path for a big, sophisticated app, but these microservices needed to perform such complex data-wrangling tasks as managing caches.
 With LightSpeed, the company found that it could replace much of this functionality with the widely used SQLite open-source database.
 “We made a bigger bet on it,” says Agsen.
 “Things we would have done in memory, we put in a database.”